 With more and more IoT devices out there, this new generation of botnet DDoS attacks means that the number of threats and their devastating potential will grow in 2019.
 That’s why mitigating massive traffic volumes using DDoS protection solutions is considered a major cyber security priority for the years to come.

-Cyber security challenges in 2019
+Information Security Threats and Cyber security challenges 2019

 Preventing the growing number of attacks and threats from hitting you in 2019 starts with educating employees, using scalable next-generation cyber security solutions and gaining insight into the threats targeting your business or industry.
 These priorities are a big challenge for cyber security managers.